urokanen/prog-intro/README.md

 # prog-intro
 these are my homework assignments for the course of introduction to programming from Korneev Georgy Alexandrovich, a teacher at ITMO University
-# here is some information about the most difficult of them
 ## FastScanner
 my own implementation of the built-in scanner structure that works optimally
 ## markup